What Pride Means to Us at Trakstar

 We often get asked here at Trakstar about best practices around various aspects of appraisals and performance management.
 While each organization has their own culture, goals and processes to contend with we want to provide some guiding best practices that will apply to everyone with an electronic performance appraisal system.
 Check out these eight pro-tips […]

-How to Avoid Bias in the Performance Appraisal Process
+How to Avoid Bias in the Performance Review Process

 You can be the greatest, most experienced leader and still suffer from bias.
-It’s so important to the engagement of your employees, efficiency of the workplace and overall satisfaction to keep objectivity away from the performance appraisal process.
-Unfortunately, bias is sneaky and sometimes goes unnoticed.
-Here are 5 types of bias that commonly […]
+In fact, everyone does to some extent.
+Despite our best efforts, our thoughts and opinions are influenced by factors we’re not aware of.
+It’s important to the engagement of your employees, efficiency of the workplace, and overall satisfaction to keep objectivity away […]

 Introducing Trakstar’s New Look

 The past few months our team has been heads down redesigning the new look of Trakstar, and on Saturday, April 30, our new look will be live!
 Some highlights of the new user interface include streamlined typefaces and colors, a new ultimate search bar, and the ability to white label your Trakstar site.
 If you are […]

 4 Things Every Manager Needs to Hear Right Now